discretize/discretize-guides/cm-guides/warrior/power-berserker/index.md

 - Swap to offhand mace.
 - Dodge into the lightning.
 - Auto attack the bloom.
-- Use a <Skill name="Throwaxe"/> against the bloom to push it to the tower.
+- Use a <Skill name="Throw axe" profession="warrior"/> against the bloom to push it to the tower.
 - Dodge out.
 - Use <Skill name="mending"/> to restore <Item name="scholar"/>.